 is born inside the first, so the two of them must live in the same body.
 There

-whom God personally created, fusing His Spirit with the man to become one spirit.
+born of the Spirit, who has fused His Spirit with the man to become one spirit.
 The fleshly person still exists and accounts for the

 outer man, but it is the inner man who matters now.
 The fleshly mind remembers

-into the shallows of selfish hedonism.
+ship into the shallows of selfish hedonism.
 The fleshly man conveniently forgets

 the consequences of living without restraint, while the new man constantly

-reminds him about the destructive power of sin, and tells the flesh that he is
+reminds him about the destructive power of sin.
+The fleshly mind tells the spiritual mind

-that he was here first, and for that reason he has greater right to be in
+that he was here first, and for that reason he has more rights, but the spiritual mind

-both if allowed to control of the body.
+tells the flesh that he is under the authority of Christ.
 The fleshly man claims that since he was

 born of flesh that he is in ownership of the body, but the new man does not

-authority from God and is mandated to take over the body and control where it
+acknowledge the fleshly man’s authority, but was mandated by God to take over the body and control where it

 goes and what it does, according to the will of God.
+See also: Spiritual warfare (Contrast of two

 KJV